Scoring is dependent on course conditions (rough length & weather)

 Eddie Pepperell ($7,300 DK – $8,600 FD) – coming off a win at the British Masters, Eddie Pepps seems to be firing on all cylinders.
 I would even be tempted to play him in cash lineups.
 He has six top tens in his last nine events, six!
 But all those besides one came in the European Tour where the fields aren’t generally as strong so you also have to take that into consideration.

-Detroit sports fan, also sufferer of seasonal depression.
+Detroit sports fan, also sufferer of seasonal depression (the two might be related).
 Avid golfer and former college baseball player.
 Would've been in the league if it weren't for my lack of ability.
-Accountant by day, fantasy golf guru by night.
+Accountant by day, fantasy sports guru by night.